faheemsajjad65/Dynamic-Navigation-Flow/react native/tracking implementation/README.md

 - iOS:
   * `cd tracking\ implementation/ && npx react-native run-ios` ***or*** open `tracking\ implementation/ios/skoovesCodingChallenge.xcworkspace` in Xcode ***or*** run `xed -b ios`
   * Click on the Run button

+## Troubleshooting
+- Make sure the packager is running
+- Make sure you have installed all the node modules